frnsys/half_earth/readme.md

 - `hes-game` is the game itself, which is mostly a visual layer over the engine.
 - `hes-editor` is an editor to change parts of the game/engine, e.g. what projects are available, their parameters, etc, and is used to build custom `.world` files that can be loaded into new games.

 We also include [a version](https://github.com/frnsys/hector-wasm) of the [Hector simple climate model](https://jgcri.github.io/hector/) that we've adapted to run in the browser.
-The process for building Hector for WASM is complicated so pre-compiled versions are included here.
+The process of building Hector for WASM is complicated so pre-compiled versions are included here.

 ## Setup